-Even though the draw is one of the main betting options in a match in the win-draw-win match odds market, it is often overlooked by punters.
+Even though the draw is one of the main betting options in a match in the 1X2 odds market, it is often overlooked by punters.

-This may be because, as we mentioned earlier, most punters like to bet on a particular team to win.
-That gives them a chance to cheer on that team, where as it is a bit tricky to “cheer on” the draw and for neither team to win.
+This may be because, as we mentioned earlier, most bettors like to bet on a particular team to win.
+That gives them a chance to cheer on that team, whereas cheering on a draw can feel a bit strange.

 So if you look on Betfair at the amount of money matched on the outcome of a game, the draw tends to attract a smaller proportion of the betting volume than the teams to win.

-Here is an example from the Serie A match between Verona and Sampdoria.
+Here is an example from the Spanish Super Cup match between Real Madrid and Athletic Bilbao.

-Whilst Sampdoria are priced at 2.18 and the draw is priced at 3.6, there is a much greater proportion of money placed on Sampdoria than the draw.
+Whilst Real Madrid are priced at 1.82 and the draw is priced at 3.9, there is a much greater proportion of money placed on the teams to win than on the draw.

-Looking at the volume of bets, over £114,00 has been matched on Sampdoria:
+Looking at the volume of bets, over £41,000 has been matched on Real Madrid:

 In theory the amounts matched should be about the same on all three, but this is very rarely the case.

-What this means is that the bookies will often offer “draw inflation” – or in other words a slightly inflated price on the draw than they should.
+What this means is that the bookies will often offer “draw inflation” – or in other words a slightly higher price on the draw than they should.
 This is because they know not many people will back it.

 Draw Betting Strategy

-If you are going to bet on the draw, in addition to using a tool like the Pre Match Trading scanner, you may want to study some stats.
+If you are going to bet on the draw, it is very important to pay attention to stats.

-Some teams – and even some leagues – are much more partial to achieving a high number of draws in a season than others.
-Using a website like soccerstats, you can some strong examples of this.
+Some teams – and even some leagues – have much higher numbers of draw than others.
+Using a website like soccerstats, you can see some strong examples of this.

-If we have a look at the Greek Super League for example, you will see the high proportion of matches finishing in a draw:
+If we have a look at the Brazilian Serie A for the 2021 season for example, you will see the high proportion of matches finishing in a draw:

-As you can see, 28% of matches in the Greek Super League finished in a draw over the season, which is a high proportion relative to other leagues around the world.
+As you can see, 30% of matches in the Brazilian Serie A finished in a draw over the season, which is a high proportion relative to other leagues around the world.

-As you can see, Xanthi drew an astonishing 15 of their 30 matches – in other words, half of their games!
-They would be have been a good team to back the draw in over the season.
+As you can see, Ceara drew an astonishing 17 of their 38 matches – in other words, nearly half of their games!
+They would be have been a good team to back the draw on over the season.

 Looking “Under the Radar”

-Whilst these teams might be worth backing to draw on a regular basis, it could also be the case that they are rather “obvious” ones and the odds for the draw are likely to be low accordingly.
-In low-scoring leagues like Greece, the odds of the draw in general tend to be lower.
+Whilst these teams might be worth backing to draw on a regular basis, it could also be the case that they are rather “obvious” ones and the odds for the draw are likely to be accordingly low.
+In low-scoring leagues like Brazil, the odds of the draw in general tend to be lower.

 So in searching for value it may be better to look for the not so obvious picks that go under the radar so to speak.

-Looking at the 2016/17 Premier League season, it may have surprised some to see that Manchester United in fact drew a large number of their games – more than any other team in the league in fact.
+Looking at the 2020/21 La Liga season, it may have surprised some to see that Villareal drew a large number of their games:-

 That was nearly as many games as they won.
-And quite a high proportion were at home as well, where they drew 10 games but only won 8.
+And quite a high proportion were at home as well, where they drew 6 but won only 8 games.

-You could have got very decent odds on the draw though, particularly in their home games where they are typically strongly fancied by the bookies.
+You could have got decent odds on the draw for their matches though, particularly in their home games where they are typically fancied by the bookies.